logicmonitor/lm-powershell-module/README.md

 # General

-Windows PowerShell module for accessing the LogicMonitor REST API.
+PowerShell module for accessing the LogicMonitor REST API.

 This project is also published in the PowerShell Gallery at https://www.powershellgallery.com/packages/Logic.Monitor/.